barryclark/jekyll-now/_posts/2019-7-13-Reimagining-Talent-Development-in-Myanmar.md

 9AM - 4PM
 Activities
 - four quadrants

-drive/destiny
-pessimist/optimist
+x-axis: drive vs destiny
+y-axis: pessimist vs optimist
+I chose to stand in the corner of optimist and drive.
+Almost no one on the side of destiny.
+There were a few in the pessimist side.

-Names of people I met
+Names of people I got to meet.
+Names of speakers.

+In the evening.
-Lithan Interns
+Interns from Lithan